Offset mortgages explained

 Types of Offset mortgage

-Different types of offset mortgage mortgages include:
+Different types of offset mortgages include:

 • Offset fixed mortgages: This means you’ll pay a fixed rate of interest on your offset mortgage balance during your initial term.